 When: Third Sundays, June – October, 11 a.m. – 5 p.m.

-WHAT KIND OF FOOD IS SOLD AT THE FOOD TRUCK RALLY?
+What kind of food is sold?
 See the following pages to get an idea of the gourmet treats served up by the various food trucks you'll find in Prospect Park's Food Truck Rally at Grand Army Plaza.
 (Note: Not every vendor will be at every food truck rally; they rotate by month.
 And, Menus change.
-But in general you will find small batch, artisanal, organic or locally grown ingredients, cooked up in interesting recipes.
+But in general, you will find small batch, artisanal, organic or locally grown ingredients, cooked up in interesting recipes.

 - Families: The Grand Army Plaza Food Truck Rally is a family-friendly event.